MustafaKhan670093/Public-Notes/Self Driving Car Concepts.md

 ### Writing in C++ using Robot Operating System (ROS)

+Robot Operating System is robotics middleware.
+Although ROS is not an operating system, it provides services designed for a heterogeneous computer cluster such as hardware abstraction, low-level device control, implementation of commonly used functionality, message-passing between processes, and package management.

 ### Lane Detection

 Different methods.
 One example is: First, we convert incoming images into a Bird’s Eye View perspective.
 Second, we filter the images to obtain lane marking pixels using three independent methods, two based on vision and one based on LiDAR.
 We then fit a centerline to each of the resulting pixel masks.
 This results in independent measurements of the centerline which are combined in a single Kalman filter.
 We model the centerline of the vehicle’s ego-lane as a quadratic.